-- 1½ tablespoons white miso (it’s like a paste – you can buy it at many regular grocery stores)
+- 1 1/2 tablespoons white miso (it’s a paste – you can buy it at many grocery stores these days)

 - Puree all the dressing ingredients together in a food processor until smooth.
 Taste and adjust to your preferences.
 Pour the dressing over the salad and serve immediately (or store the individual parts separately in the refrigerator until ready to serve).
 Top with fresh cilantro and peanuts for crunch.